jo-tools/sudoku/README.md

     - On the fly validation
     - Solve next cells indication
   - Let the solver complete the puzzle
+- Save to File | Open from File

 ### Logic
 *The solver uses a classic backtracking algorithm with strategies and rule checking to guarantee correct solutions.
 Random puzzle generation is based on creating a full valid grid, applying digit shuffling, and then removing cells to reach the desired clue count while enforcing a unique solution.*